getify/You-Dont-Know-JS/types & grammar/ch4.md

 That's probably awfully contrary to how you might have explained what `<=` does up to now, which would likely have been the literal: "less than *or* equal to".
 JS more accurately considers `<=` as "not greater than" (`!(a > b)`, which JS treats as `!(b < a)`).
 Moreover, `a >= b` is explained by first considering it as `b <= a`, and then applying the same reasoning.

-There is no "strict relational comparison" as there is for equality.
+Unfortunately, there is no "strict relational comparison" as there is for equality.
 In other words, there's no way to prevent *implicit coercion* from occurring with relational comparisons like `a < b`, other than to ensure that `a` and `b` are of the same type explicitly before making the comparison.

+Use the same reasoning from our earlier `==` vs `===` sanity check discussion.
+If coercion is helpful and reasonably safe, like in a `42 < "43"` comparison, **use it**.
+On the other hands, if you need to be safe about a relational comparison, *explicitly coerce* the values first, before using `<` (or its counterparts).

 ## Summary

-After proving that JS has types, and that values can and do need to be converted between those different types, we have here turned our attention to how JavaScript type conversions happen, called **coercion**.

-Coercion can be classified as either *explicit* or *implicit*.
+In this chapter, we turned our attention to how JavaScript type conversions happen, called **coercion**, which can be classified as either *explicit* or *implicit*.

 Coercion gets a bad rap, but it's actually quite useful in many cases.
 An important task for the responsible JS developer is to take the time to learn all the ins and outs of coercion to decide which parts will help improve their code, and which parts they really should avoid.